dreampipcom/nexus/README.md

-License: © Purizu di Angelo Reale
+License: HPL3-ECO-AND-ANC 2021—Present

-Authors: varsnothing aka Angelo Reale
+Purizu di Angelo Reale Caldeira de Lemos dba DreamPip IT02925300903

 This repo is just an exercise on some engineering design patterns.
 I've used Next.js new pragma (App Router) to apply them, so that I could also learn that new way of using Next.js.